falgunbokde23/Human-Resource-Management/README.md

 # Human-Resource-Management

-This project is developed by falgun Manoj Bokde
+This project is developed by Falgun Manoj Bokde

 <h1><b>About</b></h1>